Verdoso/Verdoso.github.io/content/post/xml-xslt-3-0-development-with-spring-boot-saxon-and-summer.md

 {{< gist Verdoso 37c48217b659489af55aa353480061ef>}}

 It is a very simple XSLT and we are not using the full power of XSLT 3.0, but let's start simple.
-Now we update the controller class so it uses the XSLT.
+Now, we update the controller class so it uses the XSLT.
 What we are doing is telling Spring we are using a specific ModelAndView class (org.greeneyed.summer.config.XsltConfiguration.XsltModelAndView) that needs the name of the view and the root object for our XML.

 {{< gist Verdoso 2a6a985d050aaf76dffab4b5b847ab0e>}}